bamathrasher/nn/README.md

 Newznab+ Features
 ==
 Use these modifications at your own risk.
 I take no responsibility for any damage done to your Newznab environment.
 I will be posting features/changes to the standard newznab configuration that you are free to use.
+Special thanks to Safra from #newznab for helping write the initial query.

 Newznab+ Coverwall: